jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_003
 ############

-This rule was depricated and replaced with rules:  function_015, package_019, procedure_010, architecture_029 and process_037.
+This rule was deprecated and replaced with rules:  function_015, package_019, procedure_010, architecture_029 and process_037.

 constant_004
 ############